microsoft/axe-windows/docs/RulesOverview.md

 ## Rules Overview

-Rules are the automated accessibility tests run by Axe-Windows.
+Rules are the automated accessibility tests run by Axe.Windows.
 Each rule is independent of any other and contains all information about itself.

-For an overview of the Rules projects, please see the "Accessibility Rules" section in [Overview of Axe-Windows](./Overview.md)
+For an overview of the Rules projects, please see the "Accessibility Rules" section in [Overview of Axe.Windows](./Overview.md)

 ### Anatomy of a rule